 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-With that being said, you do not need to have an electric toothbrush to clean your teeth effectively.
-A manual brush will do a great job if used properly and for the two-minute recommended brushing time.
+“You don’t need to have an electric toothbrush to clean your teeth effectively,” Stepka says.
+“A manual brush will do a great job if used properly and for the two-minute recommended brushing time.”

 Always select a toothbrush with soft or extra-soft bristles, and try to find one with a relatively small brush head so that you can more easily reach behind your last molars.